ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 Notes:-

 - Not every song needs something on the **Source** field.
 The source is only for songs that are _from_ something, such as a video game theme song, or something from the soundtrack of an anime.
 Regular rock and pop songs can just leave the source field blank.
 Other relevent information should be entered on the **Tags** field such as album title or subgenre information.
-- Complete this song metadata information first before creating a second difficulty to ensure that the text will be consistent across all of the beatmaps in the beatmapset.
+- Complete this song metadata information first before creating a second difficulty to ensure that the metadata will be consistent across all of the beatmaps in the beatmapset.
   - To avoid issues, please also make sure that everything (aside from Difficulty) is filled out identically on the second difficulty onwards.

 ## Difficulty

-![Difficulty section][SS_diff]
+![Difficulty section.
+The right section is for osu!mania-specific beatmap.][SS_diff]

 Tab related to the core of beatmap's settings.
 Each setting affects different aspects of the beatmap.

+Holding down `Shift` button allows for a precise 0.1 value adjustment over the typical 1 value adjustment.

 ### HP Drain Rate